pcurmin/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the data science toolbox course
+Repository for the data scientist's toolbox course.